blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - Coconut Latte
 # Ingredients

-Note: What's on the market maybe blended coffee, and I found that most are not either Arabica or Robusta, but rather a mix of both.
+Note: What's on the market maybe pre-grounded coffee, and I found that most are not either Arabica or Robusta, but rather a mix of both.
 ## Coffee Beans

 - Arabica Coffee Beans (Smooth, Less Bitter)